Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: preliminaries

-We often omit "infinite" and call it jet algebra for brevity.
-The jet algebra is a differential commutative algebra.
-Moreover, this construction is functorial and $J_\infty(\cdot)$ is right exact.
-If $R$ is graded, then $J_\infty(R)$ is also graded, and we can define the Hilbert-(Poincare) series of $J_{\infty}(R)$ as:
+We often omit "infinite" and call it jet algebra for brevity as we are not interested in the intermediate "finite" $m$-jet algebras.
+This construction is functorial and $J_\infty(\cdot)$ is right exact.
+If $R$ is graded, then $J_\infty(R)$ is also graded, and we can define the Hilbert-(Poincar\'e) series of $J_{\infty}(R)$ as:

 For later use, we denote the defining ideal of $J_\infty(R)$ by